Wonho

 Lee Ho-seok (born March 1, 1993), known by his stage name Wonho, is a South Korean singer under Highline Entertainment.
 He is a former member of South Korean boy group Monsta X under Starship Entertainment.
-In 2020, he made his solo debut with the EP Love Synonym Pt.1: Right for Me.
+In 2020, he made his solo debut with the EP Love Synonym Pt.1: Right for Me, alongside its lead single "Open Mind", which charted both on the Gaon Chart and Billboard charts.

+In 2021, he signed with Intertwine Records, a partnership between Eshy Gazit and BMG, for his activities in the United States.
+He also made his Japanese debut with the single "On the Way", which charted on the Oricon Singles Chart.
+After his South Korea's mandatory military service discharge in 2024, he released "What Would You Do".
+In 2025, he released his first studio album Syndrome, supported by the singles "Better Than Me", "Good Liar", and "If You Wanna", under Intertwine Records.

+Early life

+Lee Ho-seok was born on March 1, 1993, in Gunpo, Gyeonggi Province, South Korea.
+Raised in Sanbon-dong, Gunpo, he lived with his parents, grandmother and younger brother; the family experienced financial hardship during his childhood.
+He has spoken about being bullied during elementary school and later becoming involved in juvenile delinquency as a teenager.
+After developing an interest in music during high school, he moved to Seoul to train under Starship Entertainment.

 Career

-Early life and debut
+2014: Nu Boyz and No.Mercy

 Prior to his official debut, Wonho became part of a project group called Nu Boyz, alongside his labelmates #Gun, Shownu, and Joohoney, formed under Starship Entertainment in August 2014.
 The quartet uploaded multiple tracks to the label's channel on YouTube, including performing at the opening show of the Starship X concert on December 5, 2014.

 In late December, Starship Entertainment and Mnet launched a survival competition program called No.Mercy.
-On the final episode of the show, Wonho was selected, alongside six other contestants, including the Nu Boyz's members Shownu and Joohoney, as a member of the label's new boy group Monsta X.
+On its final episode, Wonho was selected, alongside the other six contestants, including the Nu Boyz's members Shownu and Joohoney, as a member of the label's new boy group Monsta X.